 CLUB AND LEAGUE ROLES

-Running a football club is a large project which requires time and effort.
+Running a football club or league is a large project which requires time and effort.

 This means there are a number of roles which need filling in order to maintain the workload successfully.

 The role of a chairperson is to oversee the running of the club or league and ensure that it is run efficiently and managed appropriately.
 They will lead club or league meetings and provide leadership in all areas.

 The Secretary is one of the most important roles in a club or league.
 The main point of contact for the Amateur FA, team managers, clubs and leagues, the Secretary will look after the administrative duties for the club or league.